turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 id

-now its time to create a new node
+Now its time to create a new node

 cd celo-data-dir/